Saenger (spacecraft): Development

 During the mid-1980s, official interest in the Saenger programme became increasingly prominent.
 In June 1985, a formal presentation on the Saenger launch system was made to the European Space Agency (ESA) council.
 At this point, the ESA had three competing projects to consider, aside from Saenger, these being the French Hermes and HOTOL.
 According to aerospace publication Flight International, from the onset, it was apparent that funding from the ESA would already be difficult to obtain, both due to the agency's lack of available budget and a perceived lack of political support for the programme.
-While German support for Saenger was present, there was also a widely-felt desire for the ESA to de-emphasise and de-prioritise the development and deployment of independent manned space programmes, instead focusing upon the utilisation of existing capabilities and other space-related research programmes.
+While German support for Saenger was present, there was also a widely-felt desire for the ESA to de-emphasise and de-prioritise the development and deployment of independent crewed space programmes, instead focusing upon the utilisation of existing capabilities and other space-related research programmes.

 The West German government came to an agreement to finance development work on the Saenger; this was intended to work towards a component demonstration, which was scheduled to be held between 1993 and 1999, and a prototype, which was to be completed by 2000.
 Throughout the first phase, which had been anticipated to run into 1992, the West German Research Ministry provided $122 million, 7 per cent of its space-related budget, while the DLR contributed $48 million, the German Research Society gave $17 million, and German industry invested another $22 million.
 During August 1988, the first configuration of the Saenger was established.

 By this point, the projected time and cost involved in order to fully complete development work was $12 billion over the course of 20 years.
 However, attention within the German government was not focused on Saenger alone; a rival Hermes spaceplane, which had been approved by the European Space Agency (ESA), also attracted attention and was viewed as having broader support amongst European partners.
 In 1995, the project was discontinued primarily due to concerns of development costs and limited gains in price and performance compared to the existing space launch systems such as the Ariane 5 rocket.